2019: what's in (the wine) store?

 More interest in indigenous grape varieties

-Although Uruguay and other countries have planted international varieties in order to get their name on the wine-producing map, many other countries, perhaps in a bid to be different but almost certainly in a move back to tradition, are improving their wines made from the more unusual, local grape varieties e.g. Grechetto from central Italy and Picpoul from the south of France.
+Although Uruguay and other countries have planted international varieties in order to get their name on the wine-producing map, many other countries, perhaps in a bid to be different but almost certainly in a move back to tradition, are improving their wines made from the more unusual, local grape varieties e.g. Grillo from Sardinia and Picpoul from the south of France.

 So be brave and try out some new varieties this year.